PawseySC/using-nimbus/_episodes/04-making-keypairs.md

 There are two methods of creating keypairs.

 1. **From the Nimbus Dashboard**
-    This will automatically create a lock when selected for your instance through the Dashboard and download the private key key to your local computer (.pem file)
+    This will automatically create a lock when selected for your instance through the Dashboard, and download the private key to your local computer (.pem file)

 2. **(optional) From within your Terminal Window** This will create two separate files, your key and lock (.key and .key.pub)